-If the officer suspects impairment, the officer will begin a criminal investigation for DUI by asking the person to exit their vehicle.
-The person will then be asked to participate in a series of field sobriety exercises.
+If the officer suspects alcohol intoxication or drug impairment, the officer will begin a criminal investigation for DUI by asking the person to exit their vehicle.
+The person will be asked to participate in field sobriety exercises.

-If you were arrested for DUI, you need an attorney focused on the defense of these complicated cases.
+If you were arrested for DUI, you need an attorney focused on defending these complicated cases.

 DUI Attorney for Hernando County, FL

 If you have been arrested for drunk driving (DUI) in Hernando County, FL, contact us today to discuss your case.